dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 ## Single Executable

-Dprint is distributed as a single executable with no dependencies.
+dprint is distributed as a single executable with no dependencies.
 You may build it from the source or install it using one of the methods outlined on the [install page](/install).

 ## WebAssembly Formatter Plugins